 Douglas County Fire Department Training Complex

 Courses offered by Douglas County Fire Department depend on the needs of the department, but many training opportunities are available to outside departments when seating is available.
 Courses offered through the Georgia Firefighter Standards and Training Council can be located by going on line to Georgia Firefighter Standard and Training Council Website.
-For more information regarding the Douglas County Fire Department Training Complex, contact Captain George Mann at 770-942-8626.
+For more information regarding the Douglas County Fire Department Training Complex, contact Captain Pablo Lugo at 770-942-8626.

 - Live Fire Instructor